Gordon Linton: Career

+Psychology

-Early in his career, Linton saw first-hand the degree to which people's lives are influenced by forces beyond their control.
-After graduating from Lincoln University, Linton was mentored by Dr. Warren E. Smith and directed to the Counseling Services Project where he worked on a team with psychologists in Philadelphia's parochial schools.
+Early in his career Linton saw first-hand the degree to which people's lives are influenced by forces beyond their control.
+After graduating from Lincoln University Linton was mentored by Dr. Warren E. Smith and assigned to the Counseling Services Project, where he worked as part of a team with psychologists in Philadelphia's parochial schools.

-This experience led Linton to adopt a holistic approach to addressing the social and economic needs of clients.
-Linton began by focusing on educational, community-centered programs in Philadelphia as a way of empowering children and families.
-In one of his first positions, he served as a Community Consultant with the School District of Philadelphia.
-He also served as education director for Baptist Children's House, a facility for neglected/dependent children in Philadelphia.
-Linton concluded his work as an educational psychology specialist working with adolescents and families at the Philadelphia Child Guidance Center.
+This experience led Linton to adopt a holistic approach to addressing clients' social and economic needs.
+He began by focusing on educational, community-centered programs to empower children and families in Philadelphia, serving in one of his first positions as a community consultant with the School District of Philadelphia.
+Linton also served as education director for Baptist Children's House, a facility for neglected/dependent children in Philadelphia.
+He concluded his work as an educational psychology specialist working with adolescents and families at the Philadelphia Child Guidance Center.

 Commonwealth of Pennsylvania

-Linton became actively involved in the development, promotion and administration of state-funded community-based programs.
-As Eastern Regional Administrator for the Commonwealth of Pennsylvania's Office of the Auditor General, he conducted operational and compliance audits of public welfare agencies with control over all logistical aspects, audit direction and regulated adherence to proper audit procedures.
-Linton was successful in achieving his fiduciary responsibility for managing the Commonwealth's financial resources, while ensuring maximum benefit in meeting the needs of clients in under-served communities.
+Linton became actively involved in the development, promotion, and administration of state-funded community-based programs.
+As Eastern Regional Administrator for the Commonwealth of Pennsylvania's Office of the Auditor General he conducted operational and compliance audits of public welfare agencies with his having control over all logistical aspects, audit direction, and regulated adherence to proper audit procedures.
+Linton successfully fulfilled his fiduciary responsibility in managing the Commonwealth's financial resources while ensuring maximum benefit to clients in underserved communities.

 Pennsylvania House of Representatives

-In the late 1970s Gordon Linton was engaged in political activity and community organizing in northwest Philadelphia.
-Linton was elected to the Pennsylvania House of Representatives in 1982 representing the 200th Legislative District, with the support and encouragement of his predecessor, John F. White Jr. At that time, the district included parts of the neighborhoods of West Oak Lane, East Mount Airy, Chestnut Hill and Upper Roxborough in the northwest section of Philadelphia.
-The six-term legislator immediately earned a reputation among colleagues and constituents as a hardworking, effective lawmaker who had a direct impact on improving quality of life issues affecting his district.
-He quickly moved into leadership on the House Transportation Committee as the prime sponsor and author of 12 legislative proposals that are now law.
-Linton's legislative achievements are in the areas of transportation development, business and economic development and government agency reform.
-He became the chief public transportation advocate in the Pennsylvania Legislature, having sponsored and successfully engineered the first dedicated funding source for mass transit into law.
+In the late 1970s Linton was engaged in political activity and community organizing in Northwest Philadelphia.
+With the support and encouragement of his predecessor John F. White Jr. he was elected to the Pennsylvania House of Representatives in 1982, representing the 200th Legislative District.
+At that time the district included parts of the Northwest Philadelphia neighborhoods of West Oak Lane, East Mount Airy, Chestnut Hill, and Upper Roxborough.
+He quickly moved into leadership on the House Transportation Committee, being the prime sponsor and author of 12 legislative proposals that are now law.

-During his tenure in the Pennsylvania Legislature, Linton: